-As from 3 June 2020 and during the validity of this Prospectus, Shares are in principle continuously issued at the discretion of the Managing Board.
-The Managing Board of the Cooperative has the authority to stop and reopen the issuance and redemption of Shares at its discretion in accordance with the Cooperative's Articles of Association and the further elaboration thereof in the Member Share Issuance and Redemption Policy.
+During the life of this Prospectus, Shares are in principle continuously issued at the discretion of the Managing Board to Members.
+The Managing Board has the authority to stop and reopen the issuance and redemption of Shares at its discretion in accordance with the Articles of Association and the further elaboration thereof in the Member Share Issuance and Redemption Policy.
 There is no limit to the number of Shares that can be issued.
-Provided at least one Share is held, fractions of Shares may also be purchased.
+Fractions of Shares may also be purchased.
+Each Member must hold at least one Share.
+Organisations of other types than the ones specifically listed in the Articles and Association and which can be invited to become a Member by the Supervisory Board have a EUR 50,000 minimum investment requirement in Shares (see for the different Member categories paragraph 5.2).

-The Shares are in book entry form, meaning that the Cooperative holds a register stating the number of Shares registered in each Member's name.
+The Shares are in registered form, meaning that the Cooperative holds a register stating the number of Shares registered in each Member's name.
 Upon the issuance of Shares, the name and details of the shareholder are entered into the share register.
 Each Member may at any time apply for a certified extract from the register stating the number of Shares registered in their name.

 Shares are issued and registered with a Nominal Value of EUR 200, CAD 200, CHF 250, GBP 150, SEK 2,000, or USD 200.
-According to the Articles of Association of the Cooperative, the Managing Board, following the prior approval of the Supervisory Board can decide to issue Shares in currencies other than the euro, Canadian dollar, Swiss franc, British pound, Swedish krona or US dollar.
+According to the Articles of Association, the Managing Board, following the prior approval of the Supervisory Board can decide to issue Shares in currencies other than the euro, Canadian dollar, Swiss franc, British pound, Swedish krona or US dollar.
 Before issuing Shares in other currencies, the Nominal Value per Share will be determined for each additional currency in which the Shares are issued.